HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_01/Exercise_02_01.md

 ####Question
 What are the differences between a float and a double?
 ####Answer
 Both of these types can be used to store floating points numbers.
 The difference is that a double is often able to handle larger numbers and also keep track of more significant figures.
 This is because an double often gets more memory when storing variables, compared to a float.
-Exact numbers of bits used for the storage of floating point numbers is system dependant.
+Exact numbers of bits used for the storage of floating point numbers is system dependant but using 32 bits for float and 64 for double is commom.